satra/NiPyPe-Paper/nipype_paper.rst

 NiPyPe can make such investigations easier (as demonstrated via the smoothing example above), resulting in more efficient data analysis.

-NiPyPe interfaces and workflows capture neuroimaging analysis knowledge and the evolution of methods.
+NiPyPe Interfaces and Workflows capture neuroimaging analysis knowledge and the evolution of methods.
+Workflows can be reused and shared within and across laboratories.

 A framework for shared storage of information and evolution of analysis methods and approaches